flyway/flyway/README.txt

-Flyway is a registered trademark of Boxfuse GmbH.
+Flyway is a registered trademark of Boxfuse GmbH, owned by Red Gate Software Ltd.